LafeLabs/chaos/README.md

 [![](iconsymbols/delete.svg)](scrolldelete.html)

 And delete any scroll.
 Delete is forever in local instance.
 At any time you can clear the whole system and replace it with the previous instance from another server by running replicator.php.

-Danger!!!

-Click this ONLY if you want to start over from scratch: [replicator.php](replicator.php).

 Edit the source code to ALL code on this server using editor.php: